ndxbxrme/podcaddy/README.md

 podcaddy
 ========
-a podcast playing website and server.
+a podcast playing website and aggregating server.

 under development so don't expect it to work `just yet`